Why Does Agile Fail?

 - By naivety.

 Software development is not a simple endeavour.
 Control and predictability are not possible, however much we might naively wish for them.
+Or believe we need them.
 Software development is about the dance between organising intent and countervailing entropy.
 Attempting to run a software development effort like it was easy or simple or manageable is simply asking for failure.

 - By mistaking the nature of the work.